MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 - **Draft**: Bookmarks saved as drafts aren't available to your users.
 Use this status if you or other stakeholders want to review or update bookmarks before publishing them.
 - **Scheduled**: Bookmarks that will be published on the specified date and time.

-You can use the Microsoft Search content creator browser extension to easily add bookmarks, just go to the site you want to add as a bookmark, and click Add in the extension.
-To install the extension for Edge or Chrome, go to the [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm) and add it to your browser.
+You can use the Microsoft Search content creator browser extension to easily add bookmarks.
+Just go to the site you want to add as a bookmark, and click Add in the extension.
+To install the extension for Microsoft Edge or Google Chrome, go to the [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm) and add it to your browser.

 ### Import SharePoint results